Cyrus Vance Jr.: 2009 New York County District Attorney election

 Caroline Kennedy, Robert F. Kennedy Jr., Congresswoman Nydia Velázquez, Manhattan Borough President Scott Stringer, and Innocence Project co-founders Barry Scheck and Peter Neufeld.
 The New York Times, New York Daily News, New York Post, and New York Amsterdam News also endorsed Vance.

 Vance stated that as Manhattan District Attorney, he would develop a program of "Community Based Justice", in which teams of prosecutors would be aligned to specific precincts and communities so as to develop a working relationship with community members, police officers, and local organizations.
 According to Vance, the Community Based Justice Program would make crime reduction a central measure of performance.
 Vance has also proposed a plan designed to reduce the year-long case backlog in the New York Criminal Court where the overwhelming majority of criminal cases are brought.
 In addition to processing cases, Vance has expressed his commitment to establishing a conviction integrity panel to carefully review allegations of wrongful conviction and promoting alternatives to incarceration that do not compromise public safety.

 Vance states that he has always been opposed to the death penalty.

 Vance emerged victorious after facing former judge and 2005 D.A. candidate Leslie Crocker Snyder, and Richard Aborn, another former Assistant District Attorney and gun control advocate, in the September 15, 2009, Democratic primary.
 The victory ensured that Vance would become only the fourth person to run the office since 1941, given the traditional absence during Morgenthau's tenure of a Republican backed opponent.

 On November 3, 2009, Vance won the general election with a 91 percent share of the votes cast.

-Manhattan District Attorney
+New York County District Attorney

-Vance was sworn into office as the Manhattan District Attorney on January 1, 2010.
+Vance was sworn into office as the New York County District Attorney on January 1, 2010.
 Within a few months, he established or consolidated numerous new bureaus and units in an effort to modernize the District Attorney's Office.
 Vance's administration established a Conviction Integrity Program, Crime Strategies Unit, Cybercrime and Identity Theft Bureau, Forensic Sciences/ Cold Case Unit, Hate Crimes Unit, Public Integrity Unit, Special Victims Bureau, and Vehicular Crimes Unit.